Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Comparisons to NR

 \subsubsection{Performance of the $w^\mathrm{eob}$ Resummation}

 The work of \cite{Damour:2022ybd} showed that at the lowest energy, $\Gamma_1$, the $w^\mathrm{eob}$ model significantly improves on the performance of the PM-expanded scattering angles, with the 4PM predictions giving remarkably accurate predictions when compared to NR data (see Fig. \ref{Fig: weob Scattering Angles}).
-However, when analysed at the higher energies $\Gamma_2$ and $\Gamma_3$ (see Fig. \ref{Fig: Additional weob_plots}), pathological features of the model were uncovered.
-Notably, the over-attractive features of the 4PM term at small radii and the repulsive nature of the 3PM term \cite{Rettegno:2023ghr}.
-With partial access to the 5PM level and new NR data, we explore the $w^\mathrm{eob}$ model up to an energy of $\Gamma_7 \sim 1.21688$.
+When analysed at the higher energies $\Gamma_2$ and $\Gamma_3$ (see Fig. \ref{Fig: Additional weob_plots}), the over-attractive nature of the 4PM term and the overly-repulsive nature of the 3PM term can become problematic~\cite{Rettegno:2023ghr}.
+With partial access to the 5PM coefficients, and new NR data, we explore the $w^\mathrm{eob}$ model up to an energy of $\Gamma_7 \sim 1.21688$.
 The key results are shown in Fig.~\ref{Fig: weob Scattering Angles} as well as the supplementary plots in App.~\ref{Appendix: Additional weob_plots}.

 In Fig.~\ref{Fig: weob Scattering Angles} and Fig.~\ref{Fig: Additional weob_plots}, we show the behaviour of the $w^\mathrm{eob}$ model across all of our energies.
 Up to $\sim \Gamma_6$, the 4PM predictions transition from highly accurate to highly over-attractive, meanwhile the 3PM predictions transition from being under-attractive to accurate.
-At our highest energy, both the 3PM and 4PM predictions are over-attractive, a feature which is likely to be present beyond this energy.
+At our highest energy, both the 3PM and 4PM predictions are over-attractive, a feature which is expected to be present beyond this energy.
 One might hope that the added information of the partial 5PM term might cure these issues.
-We see promising results at $\Gamma_5$, with the partial 5PM information behaving similarly to the conservative 4PM predictions.
-With 2GSF and radiative contributions required to complete the 5PM level, it is possible that a full 5PM term could give good agreement at this energy.
-Pushing to higher energies, we see that the partial 5PM term becomes over-attractive very quickly, with predictions at our highest energy heavily disagreeing with most of our NR data points.
-At lower energies, the partial 5PM predictions have highly unphysical attributes and so we do not include these in Fig. \ref{Fig: weob Scattering Angles} and Fig. \ref{Fig: Additional weob_plots}.
-We find the partial 5PM predictions do not predict a plunge and emulate a repulsive core as the system approaches small radii (c.f. the 4PM conservative issues discussed in \cite{Damour:2022ybd}), with $\theta^{w^\mathrm{eob}, \mathrm{1GSF}}_{5\mathrm{PM}, \mathrm{cons}} \rightarrow -\pi$ in the limit $\ell \rightarrow 0$.
-The behaviour of the partial 5PM term can likely be attributed to the divergent properties of $\theta_{5, \mathrm{cons}}^\mathrm{1GSF}$ in the low and high energy limits.
+We see promising results between $\Gamma_1$-$\Gamma_4$, with the partial 5PM information behaving similarly to the conservative 4PM (3PM) predictions for $\Gamma_1$ ($\Gamma_2$).
+With 2GSF and radiative contributions required to complete the 5PM level, it is possible that a full 5PM term could give better agreement.
+Pushing to higher energies, we see that the partial 5PM term rapidly becomes over-attractive, with predictions at our highest energy heavily disagreeing with most of our NR data points.